pacifisticuffs/pacifisticuffs.github.io/_posts/2018-02-01-frontend-questions-2-html.md

 categories: [HTML]
 ---

 Welcome to part 2 in my series of inarticulate ramblings where I'm working through a worthy collection of potential interview questions.
-In [part 1]({% post_url 2018-02-01-frontend-questions-1 %}){:target="_blank"} I worked through some general questions about security, accessibility and development style.
+In [part 1]({% post_url 2018-02-01-frontend-questions-1 %}) I worked through some general questions about security, accessibility and development style.
 Today's questions will be more targeted to HTML.

 <dl>
   <dt><h6><b>Q.</b> What does a <code>doctype</code> do?</h6></dt>